bhauth/MON/README.md

 - npm install
 - node monTool.js \[one or more files\]

-That generates .json files from the input files.
+That produces .json files from .mon ones, and .mon files from .json ones.
+Conversion of complex structures to .mon is currently limited.

 Note that Node takes hundreds of milliseconds to start up.
 Bun starts up ~2x as fast as Node, but either way you want to batch processing.